lmorg/murex/README.md

 * `toml` adds support for TOML

-If you wish do disable any of these then delete the appropriate files in the `builtins` directory of this project or append `//+build !ignore` to the top of the line if you wish to preserve the change in subsequent `git pull` updates.
+If you wish do disable any of these then delete the appropriate files in the `builtins` directory of this project or append `// +build ignore` to the `.go` file if you wish to preserve the change in subsequent updates from git.

 ## Build

     go build github.com/lmorg/murex

-Test the binary (requires Bash):
+Test the binary (requires Bash and `timeout`):

     test/regression_test.sh